NHSEB Impact Study

 Why should my students participate in this research?

 This study is a simple way to help the Parr Center improve the National High School Ethics Bowl and advance its mission.
-In addition, the Parr Center will sponsor a pizza party for all students who participate (after completion of the second survey)!
+In addition, thanks to new financial support from the John Templeton Foundation, we are pleased to be able to offer participation incentives.
+One designated teacher at each participating school will receive a $125 gift card.
+In addition, we can offer $8 per participating student, intended to sponsor a pizza party (or other celebratory activity) for those students.

 How can I get involved?

 Michael Vazquez is a Teaching Assistant Professor in the Department of Philosophy and Director of Outreach at the Parr Center for Ethics.
 He received his Ph.D. in Philosophy from the University of Pennsylvania and specializes in ancient philosophy and the philosophy of education.
 He is committed to forging lasting, democratic, and collaborative partnerships between the academy and the community, and to cultivating the philosophical voices of people of all ages.
 In addition to the Executive Committee of the National High School Ethics Bowl, he serves on the Public Philosophy Committee of the American Philosophical Association (APA) and the Academic Advisory Board of the Philosophy Learning and Teaching Organization (PLATO).
-He is also a lecturer on the Social Foundations of Education for Penn’s Mid-Career Doctoral Program in Educational Leadership.
+He is also a lecturer in Penn’s Mid-Career Doctoral Program in Educational Leadership.

 Alex Richardson has been Director of the National High School Ethics Bowl since 2019.
 A philosopher working at the intersections of ethics, political philosophy, and the philosophy of education, Alex is an award-winning teacher and an advocate for public and pre-college philosophy pedagogy.
 His research interests are varied, but as of late concern issues in moral and civic education.
 He received his Ph.D. in Philosophy from the University of Tennessee, Knoxville in 2021, where he wrote a dissertation on the liberal virtue of civility and its role in the non-ideal politics of democratic societies like our own.
 In addition to his work at the Parr Center, Alex teaches in the Department of Philosophy at Elon University.
 Alex also serves on Boards of Directors for the Association for Practical and Professional Ethics and Ethics Bowl Canada.